ivanmeler/ivanmeler.github.io/docs/changes/universal8895/universal8895-20.md

+## 01.10.2022.
+- Fixed samsungs bug with gps where it would start acting up over time due to time rollover bug
+- Synced with LineageOS source

 ## 28.09.2022.
 - Adressed missing symbol in advanced camera effects lib that wouldnt launch without them
 - Allowed system to override some bluetooth props